 Start : Porto (or reverse – Faro)

 Driving in Portugal is not that different from other European countries, but the local Portuguese drivers do not seem to take the rules very seriously.
-Therefore, it is important to always double-check the traffic and other drivers as most of them like to speed and do unpredictable maneuvers.
+Therefore, it is important to always double-check the traffic and other drivers as most of them like speeding and do unpredictable maneuvers.

 Toll Roads in Portugal

 Portugal can be a bit confusing when it comes to the toll roads.
 A part of them is electronic and a part of them is with a toll booth.
-Almost all of them accept creditcard, but just a few accept cash.
+Almost all of them accept a credit card, but just a few accept cash.
 I know, that does not make any sense, but unfortunate that’s the way it is.

 The following roads of “Brisa” accept creditcards: A1, A2, A3, A4, A5, A6, A9, A10, A12, A13 and A14.